PhantomX/chinforpms/README.md

 # chinforpms

 Personal Fedora RPM specs.
-Have specs to build RPMs not existant in Fedora or RPMFusion and existant packages updated with extra changes.
+Have specs to build RPMs not existant in Fedora or RPMFusion and existant packages updated with extra changes (these have .chinfo release tags).

 >_Before use, remember that **YOU ARE AT YOUR OWN RISK**!
 Don't blame me if your
 >system explodes or suffer any other bad things._